JoonDong2/Android/WaveData/README.md

 To do this, this implement SurfaceView and repeat drawing bars according to `period` and `oneFramePeriod` input when initialized.

-Also this compare the `maximum value` of array with 'heigh value` notified from CriticalLine.
+Also this compare the `maximum value` of array with `heigh value` notified from CriticalLine.
 If `maximum value` is greater than `heigh value`, it is notified to Warning through `WarningListener interface`.

 ## Warning